How to Create a Winning Data Room

 Done right, your stage 1 data room should be simple, clean and look something like this:

-Sharing your stage 1 data room: When, who, & how?
+Sharing your stage 1 data room

 What’s the first rule about sharing data rooms?
 We don’t talk about sharing data rooms…unless a vetted investor whom we trust asks for access.
 You’re not going to get bonus points for prematurely sharing your data room or offering to share it immediately following your first 20 min investor intro call.
 In fact, sharing your data room prematurely or including too much information within your data room could actually hurt your chances of investment.